OE9SAU/SVXLink_Git/README.md

 **shari_goes_aprs:**

-Use this so send APRSData to APRS-server for your SHARI position (use for mobile HS)
+Use this so send APRSData to APRS-server for your SHARI position (use for mobile HS) via ncat sudo apt install ncat

 v1.0 only USB GPS-Mouse